 How to treat whiplash

 Within a couple of months many people make a full recovery from whiplash after a car accident.
 However, you’ll still need treatment between the time of the crash until recovery.
-Many doctors will prescribe pain medication and anti-inflamitory drugs in conjunction with physical therapy.
+Many doctors will prescribe pain medication and anti-inflammatory drugs in conjunction with physical therapy.

-While most people do make a full recover, there are those that do not.
+While most people do make a full recovery, there are those that do not.
 Often because what initially presents as whiplash could ultimately be broken or slipped disks, traumatic brain injury, or muscle tears.

 Whiplash injury lawsuits

 While you are taking months to heal from whiplash, you may find yourself missing weeks or months of work.
 You may have a stack of medical bills from the emergency room, primary doctors, and specialists.
 That doesn’t even include the cost of medication.